 To our shareholders

 “Inheriting and passing on social infrastructure to the next generation in good condition” is the mission that underlies all our activities.
-As a leading company in the infrastructure maintenance business, we will continue to strive to stabilize operations by acquiring large-scale orders and a strategy for receiving orders that aims for profitability while meeting the requirements of our customers.
+As a leading company in the infrastructure maintenance business, we have a firm commitment to working even harder to meet the high expectations of our society.
 We sincerely ask for your continued understanding and support as we take the actions needed to accomplish our goals.

 President and Representative Director